Community Member

 Strategies

-Art Activism, Community Land Trusts/Land Conservation, Community Organizing, Legal/permit challenges to development, contamination, pollution, etc, Nature-Based Solutions
+Art Activism, Community Land Trusts/Land Conservation, Community Organizing and Education, Legal/permit challenges to development, contamination, pollution, etc, Nature-Based Solutions

 501c3 Tax Deductible